 The Integrated Plastic and Reconstructive Surgery Residency Program has pioneered a formal “soft skills” curriculum to prepare residents for a successful career in surgery.
 Residents learn skills required for collaborative teamwork, crucial conversations, and conflict resolution, including feedback, dependability, mentorship, and team-building.

-Fresh Cadaver Flap Dissection Course
+Duke Flap Course